deltachat/deltachat-pages/de/download.md

 # Download Delta Chat

-**Delta Chat ist aktuell in der Entwicklung**
+**Delta Chat is currently under development**

-Eine Android Version ist im Beta-Stadium auf F-Droid verfügbar.
-Nach erreichen der [Version 1.0 Ziele](https://github.com/deltachat/deltachat-android/milestone/1) auch bei Google Play.
+A beta-state Android version is available on F-Droid.
+After the [version 1.0 milestone](https://github.com/deltachat/deltachat-android/milestone/1) availability on Google Play will follow.
-Weitere Varianten für iOS, Mac, Linux oder Windows sind geplant.
+Further variants for iOS, Mac, Linux or Windows are planned.
-Gerne können Sie uns bei der Entwicklung [unterstützen](contribute).
+You can actively [support](contribute) us in the development.

 ## Android (Beta)